 The Eagle Scout is the highest rank attainable in the Scouts BSA program of Scouting America.
 Since 1912, the Eagle Scout rank has represented a milestone of accomplishment – perhaps without equal – that is recognized across the country and even the world.
 Those who have earned the Eagle Scout rank count it among their most treasured achievements.
 “Eagle Scout” is not just an award; it is a state of being.
 Those who earned it as youth continue to earn it every day as adults.
 That is why an Eagle Scout IS an Eagle Scout – never WAS an Eagle Scout.

-Requirements includ earning at least 21 merit badges and demonstrating Scouting Spirit through the Scout Oath and Law, service and leadership.
+Requirements include earning at least 21 merit badges, demonstrating Scouting Spirit through the Scout Oath and Law, providing service, and leadership.
 This includes an extensive community service project that the Scout plans, organizes, leads, and manages.
-Additional recognition can be earned through Eagle Palms, which are awarded for completing additional merit badge requirements.

 Eagle Scout Forms: